bdulac/bdulac.github.io/_posts/2015-01-25-sysml-callout.md

 Recently, I participated in a <a href="http://stackoverflow.com/q/28084190/1207019">Stackoverflow exchange about the SysML <em>Callout</em> concept</a>.
 The exchange was started in a wrong direction: the initial question was only about the UML language.
 This was a misconception as the <em>Callout</em> node is a <a href="http://en.wikipedia.org/wiki/Systems_Modeling_Language">SysML</a> concept and that led to an inappropriate accepted answer which was in fact a non answer.
 </p>
 <p>
 I write this blog post because I think the topic is an important element in modeling.
 SysML is a UML profile defined in the frame of the OMG.
-The <a href="http://www.omg.org/spec/SysML/1.3/">SysML 1.3 formal specification</a> poorly defines the term as the effective conceptual definition appears in Annex A, p.
+The <a target="_blank" href="http://www.omg.org/spec/SysML/1.3/">SysML 1.3 formal specification</a> poorly defines the term as the effective conceptual definition appears in Annex A, p.
 168:
 </p>
 <pre>The callout notation provides a mechanism for representing relationships between model elements that appear on different diagram kinds.</pre>
 <p>